dkandalov/ijkl-shortcuts-plugin/readme.md

  - `alt-q` - close tab
  - `shift ctrl t` - reopen closed tab

-## Why these shortcuts?
+## Why editor navigation shortcuts?

-Because arrows are located too far from letters and it takes too much effort to move wrists.
+Because existing key layouts are inefficient and painful to use.

+Below you can find the reasons for choosing `ijlk` shortcuts.

+### IJKL
 When touch typing you would normally position your index fingers on letters `f` and `j`.
+This is fine for writing a lot of text sequentially.
-The problem is that writing/editing code is never linear and requires navigating around the code.
+The problem is that writing/editing code is never linear and requires a lot of navigation even for simplest tasks.
-This makes you to move right hand from `j` letter to arrows and takes a lot of effort.
+Navigation with standard key layouts makes you move right hand from `j` letter to arrows and back to `j`.

-With `alt-ijkl` shortcuts you won't need to use arrows again.
+This takes a lot of effort.

+Ideally, we would just move arrows into the are with letters and use them as before.
+This is what `ijkl` mapped to `up/left/down/right` is trying to achieve (note that both `ijkl` and arrows are used with right hand).

+### Alt
+There are several options how to make `ijkl` work for navigation.

+One option could be something like vim command/insert modes, i.e.
+"command mode" in which `ijkl` keys work as arrows and "insert mode" in which all keys work as in traditional editors.
+It might be a good idea to test this on practice over a long period of time.
+Although not many text editors have replicated vim modes so may be this is a sign.

+Another option is to use modifier keys to change behaviour of `ijkl` letters (or you might think about it as enabling "command mode" only when modifier key is pressed).
+In general, this option is much easier to implement in various editors/IDEs.
+And among modifier keys, `alt` was the least used in existing IDE keymaps so the left `alt` was chosen.

+### MN and move to next/previous word
-Another problem with arrow navigation is that left/right arrows jump only one character at a time.
+Three is a problem with arrow navigation that left/right arrows jump only one character at a time.
 You can use `ctrl-left/right` (or `alt-left/right` on OSX) to jump between words.
 This is more useful and, arguably, should be default navigation for arrows.
 That's why in `alt-jl` moves caret to previous/next word.
 Single character navigation is still useful sometimes, so it's mapped to `alt-nm`.
 There is no particular reason for these letters except that they are located not too far from `ijkl`.

-It's also very useful to navigate to start/end of line.
-So the navigation to line start/end is mapped as close to `ijkl` as possible to `alt-u` and `alt-o`.
+### UO
+Moving to the start/end of line is another important part of navigation, so ideally it should mapped to keys not far from `ijkl`.
+For this reason `u` and `o` seem like a great choice.

-Navigate to start of line is `alt-u` because `u` is close to `j` and essentially also means moving caret left.
+Moving to the start of line is `u` because it is close to `j` and essentially also means moving caret left.
-And `alt-o` is end of line because it's about moving right (there is an implicit assumption here that you're coding in English which is written left to right;
+And `o` is mapped to the end of line because it's about moving right, similar to `l` (there is an implicit assumption here that you're writing code left to right in English).

-if you're writing code in some other language, you might need to review your life choices).
+### FW
+The choice of `fw` letters mapped to page down/up was copied from [less](https://en.wikipedia.org/wiki/Less_(Unix)) and admittedly is somewhat arbitrary.

 ## Conflicts with existing keymaps
 TBD

 ## OSX Caveats